luddehs/Svartklubben-FM/README.md

 # Svartklubben FM

 Welcome to Svartklubben FM, a music blog dedicated to promoting music discovery and enhancing your listening experience.
 The app is targeted towards users who enjoy a wide range of music genres, whether you're looking for playlists curated to fit a specific mood or eager to discover tunes beyond the mainstream charts.

-Svartklubben FM serves as a hub for music enthusiasts, offering the ability to subscribe to playlists and newsletters.
-Subscribers receive frequently curated playlists and monthly updates, ensuring you always have music to enjoy.
+Svartklubben FM serves as a hub for music enthusiasts, offering frequently updated blogposts and the ability to subscribe to playlists, ensuring you always have music to enjoy.

 The live link can be found here - []()